CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/sap-hana-database.md

     _SYS_REPO schema: SELECT, EXECUTE, DELETE (all grantable)

-The SBOCOMMON schema is created during the installation of the SAP Business One Server, and the COMMON schema is created during the installation of the analytics platform.
-If you use different SAP HANA users for installing various components, you must pay special attention to granting the following object privileges as appropriate:
+The SBOCOMMON schema is established during the installation of the SAP Business One Server, while the COMMON schema is created during the installation of the analytics platform.
+If different SAP HANA users are employed to install these components, it is crucial to carefully assign the necessary object privileges accordingly.

     SBOCOMMON schema: SELECT, INSERT, DELETE, UPDATE, EXECUTE (all grantable) COMMON schema: SELECT, INSERT, DELETE, UPDATE, EXECUTE (all grantable)
 ```

-Additionally, the required schema has to be added to the user with the following privileges (in the following example; user is B1DBUSER, and the required scheme is PFDEMOGB_CT):
+Furthermore, the required schema must be assigned to the user with the appropriate privileges.
+In the following example, the user is B1DBUSER, and the required schema is PFDEMOGB_CT.

 ![System](./media/sap-hana-user-other-than-system/sys.webp)

 ![System](./media/sap-hana-user-other-than-system/sys2.webp)

+---
+Setting up a database user with tailored privileges ensures better security and control over database operations while maintaining functionality.
+By adhering to these requirements, you can enable seamless integration and operation of SAP HANA databases with tools such as Crystal Reports and other components.
+Always review and validate the privileges granted to ensure compliance with organizational policies and system requirements.